SupurCalvinHiggins/212-fall-2015/labs/lab-07/readme.md

 pass, pass,, ..., pass, fail, fail, ..., fail
 ```

-To efficiently locate the bug, GitHub provides a tool to search for the first failing commit (the earliest commit that
+To efficiently locate bug(s), GitHub provides a tool to search for the first failing commit (the earliest commit that
 causes the test-suite to fail).
-This identifies where the bug was first introduced.
+This identifies where a bug was first introduced.

 ### Design